How we make our decision to authorise a firm

 Our concerns about the solicitor practising from a non-authorised firm were referred for further investigation.

-A right of appeal exists where authorisation is refused or granted subject to a condition (rule 3.2, Annex 1 3,1 and Annex 1 3,2 of the Application, Notice, Review and Appeal Rules).
+A right of review exists where authorisation is refused or granted subject to a condition (rule 3.2, Annex 1 3,1 and Annex 1 3,2 of the Application, Notice, Review and Appeal Rules).

-We keep a register of all authorised firms which contains specific information relating to the firm's authorisation, such as trading names, practising address, details of its managers (regulations 3.1 and 3.2 of the Roll, Registers and Publication Regulations).
+We keep a register of all authorised firms which contains specific information relating to a firm's authorisation, such as trading names, practising address, and details of its managers (regulations 3.1 and 3.2 of the Roll, Registers and Publication Regulations).
 We also publish details of any conditions imposed on the authorisation.

 Temporary Emergency Authorisation (TEA) of a firm

 We may grant TEA to a new partnership or a new sole practitioner firm that is formed following certain events.
-Those are where a partnership ceases due to the death of the only other partner or a partnership split creating one or more new partnerships or sole practitioner firms.
+Those are most likely to be where a partnership ceases due to the death of the only other partner, or where there is a partnership split creating one or more new partnerships or sole practitioner firms.
 The application must be made within seven days of the event (rule 15.1(a) of the Authorisation of Firms Rules).

-Where we agree to grant this authorisation, we will grant the approval from the date of the event giving rise to the application (ie the death or partnership split).
+Where we agree to grant this authorisation, it will run from the date of the event giving rise to the application.

-Where we grant TEA, it is for an initial period of 28 days from the date of commencement (ie the event giving rise to the application).
-By the end of that period, the applicant must either have ceased to practise or submitted a substantive application for authorisation.
+Where we grant TEA, it is for an initial period of 28 days from the date of the event giving rise to your application.
+By the end of that period, you must either have ceased to practise or submitted a substantive application for authorisation.